 Here are a few ways you can encourage more social posting:

 - Create a unique event hashtag and post that hashtag in multiple locations so it can’t be missed.
 If you have multiple exhibits, you may want to create multiple hashtags to easily measure the engagement levels of each.

 - If you have a large footprint, provide maps.
 You could give paper maps or handle digitally in your brand’s app.
-On the map, point out photo opportunities or those key moments you want to make sure someone stops.
-This is a great place to put your hashtag.
+On the map, point out photo opportunities.
+List out the places you want to make sure someone stops to enjoy an Instagrammable experience.
+The map is also a great place to put your hashtag, hint hint.

 - Ask for social sharing on the take-home item.
 Or offer a post-event challenge that encourages social sharing even after someone leaves your event.